Prepaid travel cards

 Our top-three picks all offer fee-free spending abroad with no limits – which is best depends on whether you'd prefer a prepaid card or a children's bank account, and whether you value using ATMs.

-• Via our link, GoHenry's prepaid-card is free for six months – after that it costs £3.99/month, though you could use it for the holiday season & then cancel.
+• Via our link, GoHenry's prepaid-card is free for two months and you get £5 cashback – after that it costs £3.99/month, though you could use it for the holiday & then cancel.

-Alternatively, if you already bank with Revolut, NatWest, RBS, Ulster or Starling, you can get prepaid cards that offer fee-free spending abroad – full details are below the table.
+Alternatively, if you already bank with Revolut or Starling, you can get your child a free prepaid card which offers fee-free spending abroad – full details are below the table.

 Top cards for under-18s to use abroad